vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/ESXi-8-Log-Message-Formats.md

 The SEVERITY-VALUE is an optional expression of the numeric value associated with the SEVERITY-STRING.
 This allows levels supported by a logger to be collapsed into the 8 required strings with no loss of information (e.g. Db(5) - debug, level 5).

 The LINE-MARKER is added to each subsequent line generated from a multi-line submission.
-It clearly identifies multiline submissions and prevents a log injection security attack.
+It clearly identifies multiline submissions and helps prevent log injection security attacks.

 A single threaded program may not have a thread name, hence NILVALUE being acceptable.